dotnet/docs-aspire/docs/deployment/azure/local-provisioning.md

 The preceding code snippet shows how to add an Azure Key Vault to the app host.
 The <xref:Aspire.Hosting.AzureKeyVaultResourceExtensions.AddAzureKeyVault*> API is used to add the Azure Key Vault to the app host.
 The `AddConnectionString` API is used to provide the connection string to the app host.

 Alternatively, for some Azure resources, you can opt-in to running them as an emulator with the `RunAsEmulator` API.
-This API is available for Azure Cosmos DB and Azure Storage.
+This API is available for [Azure Cosmos DB](../../database/azure-cosmos-db-integration.md) and [Azure Storage](../../storage/azure-storage-integrations.md) integrations.
 For example, to run Azure Cosmos DB as an emulator, you can use the following code snippet:

 ```csharp
 var cosmos = builder.AddAzureCosmosDB("cosmos")
                     .RunAsEmulator();
 ```

-The `RunAsEmulator` API configures an Azure Cosmos DB resource to be emulated using the Azure Cosmos DB emulator with the NoSQL API.
+The <xref:Aspire.Hosting.AzureCosmosExtensions.RunAsEmulator*> API configures an Azure Cosmos DB resource to be emulated using the Azure Cosmos DB emulator with the NoSQL API.

 ### .NET Aspire Azure hosting integrations